 Basis for inclusion on the List: General view that long-term surplus in raw steelmaking capacity exists globally.

 DRAM semiconductors: Additions to global DRAM semiconductor-making capacity.

-Basis for inclusion on the List: Current tight market temporary and appears to be at peak.
+Basis for inclusion on the List: Current cyclical oversupply.

 U.S. market-oriented: Products associated with projects where a significant portion of the output directly produced by the project is destined for the U.S. market and will compete directly with U.S. production.
 Examples include flat glass and automotive engine parts produced in Mexico.

 Basis for inclusion on the List: Likely net negative trade flow implication.1